epdoc/tools/packages/launchgen/README.md

 When auto-generating a configuration for an export, `launchgen` will automatically include `""` and `"--help"` as script variants to provide a quick way to run the program with and without arguments.

+`launchgen` determines if an export is "runnable" by inspecting the file.
+An exported file is considered runnable if it meets **any** of the following criteria:

+- It is named `main.ts` and located in the root of the workspace.
+- It contains a hashbang (shebang) line (e.g., `#!/usr/bin/env -S deno run`).
+- It uses the standard Deno pattern for executable scripts: `if (import.meta.main) { ... }` or
+  `assert(import.meta.main, ...)`.

-`launchgen` determines if an export is "runnable" by checking the file path.
-It specifically ignores files named `mod.ts`, as these are conventionally used as the entry point for importable libraries, not executable applications.
-Any other exported file is considered runnable.
+Files named `mod.ts` are always ignored, as they are conventionally used as entry points for importable libraries, not executable applications.

 ### Complex Script Variations